Cisco profit edges past estimates despite weak telecom spending

-The network equipment maker is making a transition towards high-end switches and routers and investing in new products such as data analytics software and cloud-management tools.
+The network equipment maker is making a transition toward high-end switches and routers and investing in new products such as data analytics software and cloud-management tools.

-Last month, market research firm Gartner forecast a decline in telecom services spending this year. (gtnr.it/1PmWbP0)
+Last month, market research firm Gartner (IT.N) forecast a decline in telecom services spending this year. (gtnr.it/1PmWbP0)

 "In terms of the whole service provider carrier spending, we are not assuming that it's going to improve in the near future," Chief Financial Officer Kelly Kramer told Reuters.

-In his last post-earnings conference call, outgoing Chief Executive John Chambers also dispelled rumours that Cisco had bid $9 billion for FireEye Inc, sending the cybersecurity company's shares down 3.4 percent in extended trading.
+In his last post-earnings conference call, outgoing Chief Executive John Chambers also dispelled rumors that Cisco had bid $9 billion for FireEye Inc (FEYE.O), sending the cybersecurity company's shares down 3.4 percent in extended trading.

 Company veteran Chuck Robbins will take over as CEO when Chambers steps down in July after 20 years at the helm.